LEARNING GUIDE

 ๐Ÿšจ Trading Risks You Must Understand

-• Most traders lose money: Studies show 80-90% of day traders lose money
+• Most traders lose money: Brazilian futures study found 97% of day traders lose money net of fees

 • It's not easy money: Successful trading requires education, practice, and discipline